Custom Styles

 While internal communication tools may be quite beneficial in promoting workplace diversity and inclusion, you may build a network of inclusions out of stories or real-life events.
 It would be beneficial if you expressed it in a way that demonstrates what makes them special before placing it on your company's employee social network.
 Others may then notice these posts, search for self-connections, and then share their experience as well.

 Make use of social media to spread the word about diversity.
-Your company's social media presence, in addition to your job site, is an important avenue for actively encouraging diversity and inclusion.
+With 5.04 billion people in the world using social media, Your company's social media presence, in addition to your job site, is an important avenue for actively encouraging diversity and inclusion.
 Make sure to include all diversity and inclusion content from your organization, such as photographs and blog entries, in this section.
 You may also build customized social media campaigns, such as using hashtags relating to diversity.

 Another diversity moment idea you can do is to create a diversity video.
 Producing a video takes a little more time and work, but it's definitely worth it.
 You don't even need a big budget or a well-known director to make a fantastic video on your own!
 It can be as simple as making it an interview format where you ask questions and employees honestly answer with their experiences.
 Just be genuine, and it will show.